awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/monitoring-with-kcl.md

 #### ShutdownTask<a name="shutdown-task"></a>

 The `ShutdownTask` operation initiates the shutdown sequence for shard processing\.
 This can occur because a shard is split or merged, or when the shard lease is lost from the worker\.
 In both cases, the record processor `shutdown()` function is invoked\.
-New shards are also discovered in the case where a shard was split or merged, resulting in creation of one or two new shards\.
+New shards are also discovered in the case where a shard was split or merged, resulting in the creation of one or two new shards\.

 | Metric | Description |